tevslin/debate_team/README.md

 debatemanager.py is incorporated in the streamlit app but also be run as standalone Python with a console-based interface to test debating and debate topics.

-ststreamer is a helper module for the streamer app which reditects console output and streams it to the streamlit user while a long-running app (like a debate) is writing to console.
+ststreamer.py is a helper module for the streamer app which reditects console output and streams it to the streamlit user while a long-running app (like a debate) is writing to console.
 It is usable independent of the rest of this code but is not on PyPi.

+## usage

+### as a streamlit app:
+Click the URL https://debateteam.streamlit.app/.
+You will need an OPENAI api key in the paid tier.
+The free api key will not work because the agents use GPT4.

+### as a basis for deploying your own Streamlit app.
+1. Clone the repository.
+2. Make any changes you want to make.
+3. Be sure to update .gitignore and requirements.txt as needed.
+4. deploy from Streamlit (you need an acount, of course)

+### to make a modified debate team
+1.